About Neil Neil’s Priorities Contact + Donate Who is Behind Neil?

 Protect the Mental Health of ALL Kids

-Keep ALL Kids Safe From Bullying and Harassment
+Keep ALL Kids and Staff Safe from Violence

 Keep ALL Kids